Book an exclusive tour with Tri Jaya Tour & Travel to see the Sumatran Elephant in Tangkahan on Sumatra

 ‘Just at the moment when she reached for the durian fruit, along the tree, something which looked like a giant snake came down and approached her.
 She looked up and saw that it was an elephant trunk.
 The naughty eyes of the elephant seemed to be lighting up, and subsequently she began to see another animal and one more..
 Without knowing it she had wandered into a herd of elephants… She began to scream out of fear which in turn shocked the elephants and sparked a thundering chaos.
-In the kampong the children suddenly felt the mood turning bleak and everybody was shocked and silent…They followed the herd.. deep in the mountains they heard the well-known roaring and falling of trees….
+In the kampong, the children suddenly scared up and everybody was shocked and silent…They followed the herd.. deep in the mountains they heard the well-known roaring and falling of trees….
 The herd passed by and at a short distance from the herd.. six cows appeared.
 A young bull with little ivory; sociable ear flapping and with deep, sounds, the company slowly strolled along…’

 (Westenenk, L.C.
 Waar Mensch en Tijger Buren Zijn ‘s Gravenhage 1928: 64-66)

 Tours To Tangkahan

 From Medan, it is about 6 hours driving to Tangkahan.
 It is not possible to return to Medan the same day.
 We can arrange a simple accommodation for you in Tangkahan.
 Contact us and ask for the possibilities and prices so that we can organize this unforgettable trip for you